Happy New Year! California has made several changes to its labor laws that go into effect on January 1, 2020. Here are a few that may affect you.

 Employers must also provide the lactating employees with as many additional reasonable breaks as the employee needs to express milk.

-Employers with fewer than 50 employees may argue that they are exempt from the requirements of the new law if they can show that it would impose an undue hardship on the business in relation to the size, financial resources, or structure of the business.
+Employers with fewer than 50 employees may argue that they are exempt from the new law’s requirements if they can show that it would impose an undue hardship on the business concerning the business’s size, financial resources, or structure.